ARomoH/Basic-Sentiment-Analysis-MrJob-Twitter-/README.md

 # Basic-Sentiment-Analysis-MrJob-Twitter
 Sentiment Analysis using dictionary implemented in MrJob.
 It can be executed in local or HDFS enviroments (such as Hadoop or AWS).
-Real tweets are been downloaded through link:https://dev.twitter.com/rest/public[Twitter_API].
+Real tweets are been downloaded through [Twitter API](https://dev.twitter.com/rest/public).
 Steps taken:
 - Information of location was obtained and tweets with USA location were selected.
 - State gather must be real (States-USA.csv).
 - Dictionary (AFINN-111.txt) with vocabulary was consulted for transforming each word in a number wich getting sentiment of words.